Kürtőskalács – The oldest (and sweetest) pastry in Hungary

 Traditional chimney cakes with sugar, walnut, and cinnamon coating

-Taste the best chimney cakes in Budapest
+Taste the best chimney cakes in Budapest, Hungary

 Now that you know all about the history of chimney cakes, it’s time to grab a bite (or two) for yourselves.
 Luckily, Budapest is full of great cafés and kiosks serving heavenly chimney cakes in all shapes, sizes, and flavors.
 But let’s start with the traditional ones.